AFishingAddiction/AFishingAddiction.github.io/_posts/2023-09-26-lure-color-selection-tips-for-successful-bass-fishing.md

 Bass often inhabit waters with varying degrees of clarity, from crystal clear to murky.
 Their vision has adapted to cope with these conditions.
 In clear water, they can rely on their rod cells to detect movement and shapes, making them skilled hunters.
 In murkier waters, their ability to detect vibrations and disturbances becomes even more crucial.

 ##### Low-Light Specialists
-Bass are crepuscular creatures, meaning __bass are most active during dawn and dusk__.
+Bass are crepuscular creatures, meaning [bass are most active during dawn and dusk](/best-time-to-go-bass-fishing).
 This is when their vision truly shines.
 Their eyes are designed to excel in low-light situations, giving them a significant advantage when hunting in the dimly lit underwater world.
 Lure choices that mimic natural prey in these conditions can be particularly effective.

 ### Color Perception in Water